lou-i0/Web-App-DevOps-Project-LO/README.md

 - A resource Group - named aic-app-ntw-lo where all other components will be housed under.
 - A Virtual Network (Vnet) where the application and Kubernetes cluster will run from,
 - Control and work subnets within the Vnet.
-- A Network Security Group to manage access to and from this application with rules on ssh and the lkubeapi server.
+- A Network Security Group to manage access to and from this application with rules on ssh and the kubeapi server.
-- input variables include resource group name, cloud location, and vnet adress space.
+- input variables include resource group name, cloud location, and vnet address space.
 - out variables include vnet id, control and worker node id's, networking resource group name, and networking security group id.

 ### aks-cluster